William the Conqueror: Challenges

 Diagram showing William's family relationships.
 Names with "---" under them were opponents of William, and names with "+++" were supporters of William.
-Some relatives switched sides over time, and are marked with both symbols.
+Some relatives switched sides over time and are marked with both symbols.

 William faced several challenges on becoming duke, including his illegitimate birth and his youth: he was either seven or eight years old.
-(Note: How illegitimacy was viewed by the church and lay society was undergoing a change during this period.
+(Note: How illegitimacy was viewed by the church and lay society was changing during this period.
 The Church, under the influence of the Gregorian reform, held the view that the sin of extramarital sex tainted any offspring that resulted, but nobles had not totally embraced the Church's viewpoint during William's lifetime.
 By 1135 the illegitimate birth of Robert of Gloucester, son of William's son Henry I of England, was enough to bar Robert's succession as king when Henry died without legitimate male heirs, even though he had some support from the English nobility.)
 He enjoyed the support of his great-uncle, Archbishop Robert, as well as King Henry I of France, enabling him to succeed to his father's duchy.
 The support given to the exiled English princes in their attempt to return to England in 1036 shows that the new duke's guardians were attempting to continue his father's policies, but Archbishop Robert's death in March 1037 removed one of William's main supporters, and Normandy quickly descended into chaos.

 The anarchy in the duchy lasted until 1047, and control of the young duke was one of the priorities of those contending for power.
 At first, Alan of Brittany had custody of the duke, but when Alan died in either late 1039 or October 1040, Gilbert of Brionne took charge of William.
 Gilbert was killed within months, and another guardian, Turchetil, was also killed around the time of Gilbert's death.
 Yet another guardian, Osbern, was slain in the early 1040s in William's chamber while the duke slept.
 It was said that Walter, William's maternal uncle, was occasionally forced to hide the young duke in the houses of peasants, although this story may be an embellishment by Orderic Vitalis.
 The historian Eleanor Searle speculates that William was raised with the three cousins who later became important in his career – William fitzOsbern, Roger de Beaumont, and Roger of Montgomery.
 Although many of the Norman nobles engaged in their own private wars and feuds during William's minority, the viscounts still acknowledged the ducal government, and the ecclesiastical hierarchy was supportive of William.